NullandKale/ILGPUWiki/Primer_01.md

 This page will provide a quick rundown the basics of how kernels (think GPU programs) run.
 If you are already familiar with CUDA or OpenCL programs you can probably skip this.

+To steal a quote from a very good [talk](https://www.youtube.com/watch?v=uvVy3CqpVbM) that you should *probably* watch.

+> You **cannot** program the GPU like its a CPU
+> You must pay attention to 3 things
+> 1. Memory Access
+>
+> 2. Data Locality
+>
+> 3. Threading

 ## A GPU is not a CPU
 If you will allow a little bit of **massive oversimplification**, this is pretty easy to understand.

+### How does a CPU work?

 A traditional processor has a very simple cycle: fetch, decode, execute.

-It grabs an instruction from memory (fetch), figures out how to perform said instruction (decode), and does the instruction (execute).
-This linearity is fine for most programs because CPUs are super fast, and CPUs also have multiple cores which can each do the cycle.
+It grabs an instruction from memory (the fetch), figures out how to perform said instruction (the decode), and does the instruction (the execute).
+This cycle then repeats for all the instructions in your algorithm.
+Executing this linear stream of instructions is fine for most programs because CPUs are super fast, and most algorithms are serial.

 What happens when you have an algorithm that can be processed in parallel?
-You can throw multiple cores at the problem, but in the end each core will be running a stream of instructions, likely the *same* stream of instructions.
+A CPU has multiple cores, each doing its own fetch, decode, execute.
+You can spread the algorithm across all the cores on the CPU, but in the end each core will still be running a stream of instructions, likely the *same* stream of instructions, but with *different* data.

-Both GPUs and CPUs try and exploit this fact, but use very different methods.
+GPUs and CPUs both try and exploit this fact, but use very two different methods.

 ##### CPU | SIMD: Single Instruction Multiple Data.
 CPUs have a trick for parallel programs called SIMD.
 These are a set of instructions